Skip to Content

 Swimming

-There are quite a few lakes in Switzerland and plenty of places where you can enjoy a swim in them too.
-They can be a little chilly sometimes!
+There are quite a few lakes in Switzerland and plenty of places to swim.
+However, it can be a little chilly sometimes!

 Explore Historic Towns

-Like many European countries, Switzerland is full of ancient and historic towns that you can explore.
+Like many European countries, Switzerland is full of ancient and historic towns to explore.
+Visit the town's cathedral to see some beautiful art.
+Gruyères and Altstadt are also must-visit towns.

 Festivals